-Steve continues as a TOC specialist with almost 30 years experience in the technology.
+Steve continues as a TOC specialist with more than 30 years experience in the technology.

 Learn more of Steve’s background as a TOC Consultant in Canada.